 Any default in delivery of security/funds in an SGL sale /purchase transaction undertaken by a PD will be viewed seriously.
-A report on such transaction, even if completed through the securities/funds shortage handling procedure of CCIL, must be submitted to the Internal Debt Management Department, RBI immediately.
-The occurrence of third default in a period of 6 months (April -September and October-March) in funds and/or securities delivery will result in debarment of the PD from the use of SGL facility for a period of 6 months from the date of the third occurrence.
-If, after restoration of the facility, any default occurs again, the PD will be debarred permanently from the use of SGL facility.
+A report on such transaction, even if completed through the securities/funds shortage handling procedure of CCIL, must be submitted to the IDMD, RBI immediately.
+In terms of circular RBI/2010-11/115-IDMD.DOD.17/11.01.01(B)/2010-11 dated July 14, 2010, for any default in delivery of security / funds in a SGL sale / purchase transaction undertaken by a PD (event of bouncing of SGL transfer forms) and the failure of the PD to offer satisfactory explanation for such bouncing of SGL, the PD shall be liable to pay penalties as per the circular ibid.

-7. Trading of Government Securities on Stock Exchanges
+7. Trading of G-Sec on Stock Exchanges

 - 7.1 With a view to encouraging wider participation of all classes of investors, including retail, in G-Sec, trading in G-Sec through a nationwide, anonymous, order driven screen based trading system on stock exchanges, in the same manner in which trading takes place in equities, has been permitted.
-Accordingly, trading of dated Government of India securities in dematerialized form is allowed on automated order driven system of the National Stock Exchange (NSE) of India, the Bombay Stock Exchange Ltd., Mumbai (BSE) and the Over the Counter Exchange of India (OTCEI).
-This trading facility is in addition to the reporting/trading facility in the Negotiated Dealing System.
+Accordingly, trading of dated G-Sec in demat form is allowed on automated order driven system of the National Stock Exchange (NSE) of India, the Bombay Stock Exchange Ltd., Mumbai (BSE) and the Over the Counter Exchange of India (OTCEI).
+This trading facility is in addition to the reporting/trading facility in the NDS.
 Being a parallel system, the trades concluded on the exchanges will be cleared by their respective clearing corporations/clearing houses. - 7.2 PDs are expected to play an active role in providing liquidity to the G-Sec market and promote retailing.
 They may, therefore, make full use of the facility to distribute G-Sec to all categories of investors through the process of placing and picking-up orders on the exchanges.
 PDs may open demat accounts with a Depository Participant (DP) of NSDL/CDSL in addition to their accounts with RBI.
-Value free transfer of securities between SGL/CSGL and demat accounts is enabled by PDO-Mumbai subject to guidelines issued by RBI's Department of Government and Bank Accounts (DGBA).
+Value free transfer of securities between SGL/CSGL and own demat account is enabled by PDO-Mumbai subject to guidelines issued by Department of Government and Bank Accounts (DGBA), RBI.